-That small country located in the middle of Europe offers a lot of beautiful places to see, and we will list them here for you.
+That lovely country located in the middle of Europe offers a lot of amazing places to see, and we will list them here for you.

-Anyway, Poland is not very popular among tourists, so it can be hard to find all the gems.
+Anyway, Poland is not an obvious choice among tourists, so it can be hard to find all the gems.
 Every city or region has its own website or blog (like our DiscoverCracow blog) which indicates interesting directions, but it would take forever to read them all!

 That’s why we’ve prepared the list of 21 amazing places to visit in Poland, that will totally surprise you!

-Thus, your Polish holidays will be full of beautiful views, wonderful stories, and good memories.
+Thus, your Polish holidays will be full of stunning views, wonderful stories, and good memories.
 The beauty of Polish scenery will amaze you.

 Discover 6 great Polish cities, 5 historical monuments, 4 natural wonders, 3 magical castles, 2 charming villages and 1 peculiar place on our list below!